 At the same time, the production of fuels (gasoline and gas oil) had a similar trend, both in qualitative - from non-euro products, Euro 1 (5,000 parts per million sulphur) to Euro 5 (10 parts per million sulphur), and quantitative terms from 560 thousand tonnes in 1979 to 2,53 million in 2007 and 4,1 million tonnes in 2018.

-Read more about the unaudited results for 2018.
+Read more about the financial and operational results for 2018.

 2018 - Historical record of raw material processed

 2017 - Third year with record operational indicators

 |Key Business Drivers||2014||2015||2016||2017||2018|

 |Total feedstock processed||13.840 tons/day||15.000 tons/day||15.750 tons/day||16.763 tons/day||17.333 tons/day|